 If you have a soy allergy or sensitivity, you could experience symptoms of gut inflammation and irritation within minutes of eating a soy or tofu product.
 Symptoms of an allergy include:

 If you notice any of these signs after consuming soy, speak with your doctor to see if there could be an allergy present.

-Onions lend some great flavors and aromatic compounds to your food while boosting your immunity.
+Onions lend some great flavors and aromatic compounds to your food.
 However, they can also be tough for your gut to break down, which leads to gas.
 Regarding what vegetables are bad for your gut, when you pair onions with garlic, your symptoms could be even worse.

 Raw onions, in particular, can cause painful cramping and gas, but even cooked onions could trigger symptoms.
 If you have sensitive digestion or notice these symptoms after consuming onions, consider reducing or eliminating onions from your diet, at least for a while, to see if you notice improvement.

 If you're wondering what vegetable is bad for your gut, you should know that Brussels sprouts contain high levels of fructans.
 Your gut bacteria can ferment fructans after consumption.

 Often, this could result in severe abdominal discomfort.
 Many people opt to eliminate Brussels sprouts.
 However, if you enjoy eating them, try cutting Brussels sprouts out and reintroducing them in smaller portions after a few weeks.

 The luxurious taste of artichokes is a favorite with foodies everywhere.
 From pizza toppings to salads or just eaten on their own, artichokes have a rich, full-bodied flavor profile.
 The trouble is, artichokes also contain high levels of fructans and fructose, both of which can severely irritate your stomach.

 So, if you want to beat the bloat and trying to figure out which vegetable is bad for your gut, you may want to lay off of artichokes, at least for a while.